Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 Whether you are filtering seawater samples recently collected from a Niskin CTD rosette or you are filtering EtOH aliquots taken from preserved samples, the filtering protocol is as follows:

 1. Remove filter cups from the plastic bag and connect them to the manifold using the stopper and connector piece.
 Set up three at a time.
 Turn on the pump.
-   + Monitor the pump pressure to ensure it does not exceed a pressure of 10.
+   + Monitor the pump pressure to ensure it does not exceed the manufacturer reccomended pressure.
    + Do not dispose of the blue cap on the bottom of the filter cup - remove it and face it upwards for later use.

 2. If not already labeled, denote the sample number on the filter cup.
 Remove the clear lid and then pour in the contents of the corresponding Falcon tube.